bluebonobo/bluebonobo.github.io/_posts/2022-06-10-showcasing-some-work.markdown

 ## Develop Data Products Course

 The course can be found [here](https://www.coursera.org/learn/data-products).
-The shiny application developed can be found [here](https://bluebonobo.shinyapps.io/week4shinyapp/)
+The shiny application developed can be found [here](https://bluebonobo.shinyapps.io/week4shinyapp/).
+It is hosted by RStudio on shinyapps.io

 >A data product is the production output from a statistical analysis.
 Data products automate complex analysis tasks or use technology to expand the utility of a data informed model, algorithm or inference.
 This course covers the basics of creating data products using Shiny, R packages, and interactive graphics.
 The course will focus on the fundamentals of creating a data product that can be used to tell a story about data to a mass audience.